enesonus/realtimestt-server/examples/voice-agent/README.md

 # RealtimeSTT Server

-A real-time speech-to-text (STT) server that transcribes audio in real-time, translates it from Turkish to English, and optionally converts it back to speech using text-to-speech (TTS).
+A real-time speech-to-text (STT) server that transcribes audio in real-time, generates a chat response, and optionally converts it back to speech using text-to-speech (TTS).

 ## Features

 - Real-time audio transcription using Whisper models
-- Translation from Turkish to English using Groq's API
+- Conversational responses using a chat model via Groq's API
 - Optional text-to-speech conversion
 - WebSocket communication for real-time updates
 - Voice Activity Detection (VAD) for better speech recognition